 Contact: Loic Sauvée

-As part of the Normandy region's contract of objectives, the aim of the Fields of Innovation project is to accelerate the development of triple performance on farms in Normandy by relying not on the "what" (the production of knowledge) but on the "how": to accompany change towards triple performance by relying on 3 levers of action: the sharing and dissemination of knowledge, the appropriation of innovations and the development of skills.
+Within the framework of the Normandy region's objective contract, the aim of the Innovation Fields project is to accelerate the development of triple performance on Normandy farms by focusing not on the "what" (the production of knowledge) but on the "how": supporting change towards triple performance by relying on three levers of action: sharing and disseminating knowledge, appropriating innovations and developing skills.

 The project is structured around 5 operational objectives:

-Awareness of the value of grasslands is necessary to arbitrate between the right to turn them over and an incentive to maintain or restore them.
-It implies that we must be able to estimate the economic value generated by grassland production (in terms of ecosystem services rendered) by considering the plurality of types of agriculture, the forms of value added by different sectors and territories.
-In order to provide objective elements for estimating the value of grasslands, it is necessary to measure indicators that enable us to assign use and non-use values to them in order to access their total economic value.
+Awareness of the value of grasslands is necessary to arbitrate between the right to turn over and an incentive to maintain or restore them.
+It implies that we must be able to estimate the economic value of grassland production (in terms of ecosystem services rendered), taking into account the plurality of agricultural practices, the different forms of value-added sectors and the different territories.
+In order to provide objective elements for estimating the value of grasslands, it is necessary to measure indicators that allow us to attribute use values on the one hand and non-use values on the other hand in order to access their total economic values.

-The operational objectives of the project are as follows:
+The operational objectives of the project are as follows

 Project partners: Parc Naturel Régional des Boucles de la Seine, Chambre Régionale d'Agriculture de Seine Maritime, EPLFPA of Yvetot (76).